 Then we did some research and came across Harbinger Knowledge products like Elicitus and Raptivity.
 We found Elicitus very useful because it looked like a PowerPoint slide.
 So we found it very easy to copy and paste content from PowerPoint into Elicitus, because it gave us an interface which had slides.
 We used that for about 3 to 4 years, but after that we found another tool.

 We moved to Adobe Captivate because it had a very strong software simulation tool, and we could import PowerPoint slides.
 Our content and storyboards were designed in PowerPoint, so we would simply import and we were ready to go.
 We continued with Adobe Captivate for about 5 years.

 In the meantime we got a mandate from a client for about 80 courses, and we didn’t know how we would create so many courses in so little time.
 Even though Captivate has kept innovating itself, we continued our research on.
 We went to all those websites which rank and recommend authoring tools, and that’s how we found iSpring.
 And then we were pleasantly surprised, because it was almost as if it had been sent to us by God! :) We found Captivate good, because we could import slides, but iSpring is actually in PowerPoint itself, so you don’t have any compatibility issues.

 — What has changed after you started using iSpring?

 Our course production used to take around 5-6 weeks.
 With iSpring, we were able to cut it down to almost two weeks.

-Also, CIEL is a non-profit company and every penny that we are able to save counts.
-For instance, one Articulate license costs $999 annually.
-For that amount, we managed to get three permanent iSpring Suite licenses.
-So it was a fantastic investment.
+Also, CIEL is a non-profit organization and every penny that we are able to save counts.
+As a non-profit, we got a great discount on the authoring tool from iSpring, so it was a fantastic investment.

 — What iSpring features do you find the most useful?